hexa-org/policy/specs/IDQL-core-specification.md

 IDQL is intended to be used with the [Hexa Policy Gateway API](https://github.com/idql-org/hexa) (the "Gateway") which enables retrieval of deployment environments and the ability to retrieve, update, and provision policy.
 The Gateway defines identifiers for the assets referred to in IDQL policy such as:
-* `provId` - The identifier of an Identity Provider (e.g. "myGoogleIDP") that will provide the "subjects" referred to in the policy.
+* `providerId` - The identifier of an Identity Provider (e.g. "myGoogleIDP") that will provide the "subjects" referred to in the policy.
 * `assetId` - The identifier of a service or entity where policy is deployed (e.g. "CanaryProfileService").